 Physical sunscreens are also known to be coral and reef safe as well as biodegradable.

-The cons of physical sunscreen is that they tend to be a bit heavy and are prone to rubbing off when you sweat.
+The cons of physical sunscreen are that they tend to be a bit heavy and are prone to rubbing off when you sweat.
 You’ll want to make sure you’re reapplying often.
-The plus side is they work as soon as you apply on the skin.
+The plus side is they work as soon as you apply them to the skin.

-Physical sunscreens may also leave a white cast on darker skin tones.
+Physical sunscreens may also leave a white cast or white residue on darker skin tones.
 However, there are a lot of brands offering tinted sunscreens which may help.

 However, chemical sunscreens are usually waterproof and sweatproof.
 You will still want to make sure you are reapplying every 2 hours.
 They are also thinner, making them ideal for everyday use and worn under makeup.